The Communication Revolution Finds a Home in Ukraine

 In a country where land line phone use is expensive and service intermittent during the best of times, Ukrainians have jumped on the technological bandwagon to change governments and keep in touch with family and friends around the world.
 Not surprisingly, Internet usage in major cities including the country’s capital, Kyiv, accounts for half of the nation’s Internet activity.
 The Ukranian city of Lviv garners the lion’s share of usage in the western part of the country.
 Rural areas and small towns, often suffering from electricity cuts, have a long road to travel; a lack of computers and a flawed telecommunications infrastructure limits access for many.

-Ukraine’s current technological wave sweeping the country is a light years away from the days when President Leonid Kuchma, the Ukrainian leader prior to Orange Revolutions darling and current President Viktor Yushchenko.
-Afraid of the ways the Internet was becoming a central vehicle for opposing his presidency, Kuchma issued a series of decrees and statements intended to thwart the Internet’s burgeoning influence.
+Afraid of the ways the Internet was becoming a central vehicle for opposing his presidency, Leonid Kuchma issued a series of decrees and statements intended to thwart the Internet’s burgeoning influence.
 Efforts to restrict access or use failed miserably however, and soon Ukrainians turned their attention to the 2004 election turning a tool of communication into a major political weapon.
 Today, with over 260 Internet service providers based in Ukraine, the Internet is writing its next chapter in Ukrainian history.